-Beeswax alone will tend to cave in at the top as it solidifies, due to the outside wax cooling faster than the wax near the wick.
+Beeswax alone will tend to cave in at the top as it solidifies due to the outside wax cooling faster than the wax near the wick.
 I recommend a mix that's roughly 75% beeswax and 25% organic coconut oil.
 Mixing the beeswax with coconut oil helps the candle solidify at a more even temperature and reduces the likelihood of center collapse, although it can still happen.
-For this reason, it's good practice to leave space at the top of your jar, so you can cover up any caving in after the initial pour has cooled with a little more melted wax.
+For this reason, it's good practice to leave space at the top of your jar, as it allows you to cover up any caving in after the initial pour has cooled with a little more melted wax.
 If using 100% beeswax (without high quality vegetable oils) it is necessary to either buy wicks that are one size larger than otherwise recommended or purchase high-temperature wicks in the appropriate size range.

-Making Scented Candles with Organic Essential Oils
+Making Scented Candles with Essential Oils

 Containers and Wicks